 - High corticosteroid levels in older people - associated with cognitive decline.

-There are many causes of dementia and in the early stages they will present with mild cognitive impairment.
+There are many causes of dementia and in the early stages they will present with MCI.
 The following list is far from all-inclusive:

-- Mild cognitive impairment is common in patients with Parkinson's disease and frequently progresses to dementia.
+- MCI is common in patients with Parkinson's disease and frequently progresses to dementia.